Janette Manrara: Dance tours and other professional engagements

-In 2025, Manrara announced she would be teaching & performing with Aljaž Škorjanec at Donahey's Dancing with the Stars weekends in 2026.
+In 2026, Manrara announced she would be teaching & performing with Aljaž Škorjanec at Donaheys Dancing with the Stars weekends in 2027.

 Other projects

 Following her appearance on So You Think You Can Dance, Manrara joined musical TV series, Glee as a principal dancer.
 She also made her "Burn the Floor - West End" debut at the Shaftesbury Theatre in London on 21 July 2010.
 Additionally, she was part of the Burn the Floor US cast, which toured the United States from late 2010 through May 2011.
 She also appears on the BBC One show Morning Live doing a fitness workout.
 She has also co presented the show.

 On 12 September 2024, Manrara's first book titled Tiny Dancer, Big World was published.

 Personal life

 In 2015, Manrara became engaged to long-time partner Strictly Come Dancing and Burn the Floor co-star Aljaž Škorjanec.
 They were married on 15 July 2017.

 In February 2023, Janette and Aljaž announced that they were expecting their first child in late summer 2023.
 Their child, a girl, Lyra Rose was born on 28 July 2023.